alvarezrrj/alirey/README.md

 Start the queue worker with
 ```
-php artisan queue:listen --tries=3 --backoff=3
+php artisan queue:work
 ```
-This alternative to `queue:work` listens for changes in the codebase and restarts the worker but is less efficient than the former.
-Learn how to keep the process running with [Supervisor](https://laravel.com/docs/10.x/queues#supervisor-configuration)
+Needs to be restarted after changing the codebase Learn how to keep the process running with [Supervisor](https://laravel.com/docs/10.x/queues#supervisor-configuration)

 ## Built With